-Food Photography Essentials - All the things you need to up your food photography game and to grow your blog.
+Food Photography Essentials - All the things you need to up your food photography game and grow your food blog.

 If there is one piece of advice I can give you when it comes to blogging and especially food blogging, it would be to improve your photography.
-Photography is not a skill that we all posses (believe me, I'm still working on it) but it is one of the fundamental things required to grow your blog.
+Photography is not a skill that we all possess (believe me, I'm still working on it.
+But it is one of the fundamental things required to grow your blog.

 Two - 5 in one Reflector Set

 Aaah the reflector set.
 One of the best investments I have ever made.
 Ever wondered how people don't have those horrible shadows on the one side of their photos, or how people get such bright photos?

 Well here you have the answer, they use a reflector.
 Reflector help bounce light back onto your subject so that you don't have a horrible shadow on the one side.